 In 2015, she served as faculty for the Sedona Conference Institute on cooperation and negotiating in e-discovery as the plaintiff’s bar representative.

-Julie consults regularly with plaintiff's attorneys whose practices do not regularly call for the kind of large-scale, ESI discovery that is more common in the FCA "bet the company" litigation that is Bracker & Marcus's bread and butter.
+Julie consults regularly with plaintiff’s attorneys whose practices do not regularly call for the kind of large-scale, ESI discovery that is more common in the FCA “bet the company” litigation that is Bracker & Marcus’s bread and butter.
 She also speaks to in-house groups and defense counsel on the plaintiff perspective for ESI matters.
-She welcomes inquiries from those looking for her expertise in this area.
+As an Atlanta False Claims Act attorney, Julie welcomes inquiries from those looking for her expertise in this area.